A Leray-Serre spectral sequence for Lagrangian Floer theory: Transversality

+which is the index of a linearized $\bar{\partial}$ operator on the space of $W^{k,p}$ (Sobolev) maps based on the domain with the proper constraints at nodes and interior markings.
+Here, $I (u_i)$ is the Maslov index of $u$ restricted to a surface component and $W^+_X(x_i)$ is the stable manifold of $x_i$ as defined in section \ref{pseudogradients}. \begin{definition} A perturbation datum $P_\g\in \mc{P}_\g^l(E,D)$ is called \emph{regular} if the moduli space $\mc{M}_\g(\underline{x},P_\g,D)$ is cut out transversely as the zero set of an associated Cauchy-Riemann operator between appropriate Sobolev spaces, and hence is a smooth manifold of dimension $\I(\g,\underline{x})$. \end{definition} A combinatorial type $\g$ is called \emph{uncrowded} if each $v\in V(\g)$ with $[v]=0$ (a \emph{ghost component}) has a most one interior marking $e\in\e^\bullet_\rightarrow(\g,v)$.

-There is a partial ordering on combinatorial types: we say that iff there is a morphism that is a composition of \emph{collapsing an edge} or \emph{making an edge length finite/non-zero}.
-Realistically, a configuration of type $\g$ will be the Gromov-Floer limit of configurations of type $\g'$, so the coherence axioms are in place so that we can prove a compactness result later on.
+There is a partial ordering on combinatorial types: we say that if and only if there is a morphism that decomposes as a composition of \emph{collapsing an edge} or \emph{making an edge length finite/non-zero}.
+In practice, a configuration of type $\g$ will be the Gromov-Floer limit of configurations of type $\g'$, so the coherence axioms are in place so that we can prove a compactness result later on.
 The partial order is bounded below by the type with only one vertex, although this configuration will have very high index.

 \begin{theorem}[Transversality] Let $E$ be a symplectic Mori fibration, $L$ a fibered Lagrangian.
-Suppose that we have a finite collection of uncrowded, $\pi$-adapted, and possibly broken types $\lbrace\g\rbrace$ with Then there is a comeager subset of smooth regular data for each type and a selection that forms a regular, coherent datum.
-Moreover, we have the following results about tubular neighborhoods and orientations:
+Let $\gamma$ be a finite indexing set and suppose we have a finite collection of uncrowded, $\pi$-adapted, and possibly broken types $\lbrace\g\rbrace_{\g\in \gamma}$ with Then there is a comeager subset of smooth regular data for each type and a selection in the product space that forms a regular, coherent datum.
+Moreover, we have the following results about tubular neighbourhoods and orientations: